How to Get Started With Strength Training

 Horizontal Press

-When you feel confident in the push-up you can move onto the bench press.
-This can be done with dumbbells, but in the video below I will show you how to perform the barbell bench press through a series of videos.
+When you feel confident in the push-up, you can move on to the bench press.
+This can be done with dumbbells, but in the video below, I will show you how to perform the barbell bench press through a series of videos.

 Click here for even more horizontal pushing exercises.